kshaffer/musicianship/melodicSequentials.md

 These sequentials are very helpful exercises for building fluidity with solfège syllables, and for aiding in recognition of standard patterns in a melody.
 Practice them both ascending and descending.

+The sequentials are provided below in major.
+To sing in natural minor, substitute *me* for *mi*, *le* for *la*, and *te* for *ti*.
+To sing in harmonic minor, sing natural minor, but use *ti* instead of *te*.
+(Note that 6 and 7 will sound awkward in harmonic minor, because of the augmented fifth *me*–*ti*.
+Those can easily be skipped, since that interval is seldom used in the classical literature.)

 ## 1) Do re mi ##

 **ascending:**